Home > Recreation > Sport > Swimming

 How to get to the Saint-Denis Olympic pool from Orly airport?

-Take the metro line 14 (if completed because it is still under construction) to Saint-Denis Pleyel station.
+Take the metro line 14 to Saint-Denis Pleyel station.

 Other solution: OrlyVal then take the RER B to Plaine Stade de France.